Global Marshall Plan Initiative: On a local level

 Since Spring 2004, a year after the initiative was founded, the local and university groups were founded by supporters in numerous places.
 The members of these groups stand together for a World in Balance to support the goal of a fairer world.
-Again, and again new like-minded people are brought together by getting involved in their area.
+New like-minded people are brought together by getting involved in their area.

 The members of predominantly German-speaking areas (Germany, Austria and Switzerland) as well as international operating local groups and individual contact points operate projects for raising awareness.
 Through bottom-up activities, supporters clear up to those around them topics such as the climate crisis, global poverty and other inequalities to contribute actively towards the necessary changes.
 With the active announcement of the Global Marshall Plan the supporters understand as lobbying for the common goal – a World in Balance – and act from the center of society, pressurizing politics and the economy.

 The Global Marshall Plan University Group was brought to life in 2004 as the first local group.
 They already organized series of lectures with personalities such as Nobel prize winner Muhammad Yunus and was an incentive and model for other local groups.
 Currently there are more than 33 contact points worldwide, 23 of which are in German speaking countries acting locally.